 Heraclius Triumphs at Nineveh: Both Empires Doomed

-Emperor Heraclius led the Byzantine army to a devastating victory over Sasanian Persia at Nineveh, personally fighting in the front ranks during an eleven-hour battle.
-The defeat fatally weakened both empires, leaving them unable to resist the Arab Muslim conquests that would sweep across the region within a generation.
+Emperor Heraclius personally led the Byzantine army against Sasanian Persia at the Battle of Nineveh, fighting in the front ranks during an eleven-hour engagement that ended in a devastating Roman victory.
+The defeat fatally weakened the Sasanian Empire, which had been Rome's rival for centuries.
+Both empires emerged from their prolonged war so exhausted that neither could resist the Arab Muslim conquests that swept across the region within a generation, permanently redrawing the political and religious map of the Middle East.

 December 12, 627